cubxxw/blog/content/en/posts/my-hugo.md

 Note the following points:

 1. **Ending Slash**: Hugo generates "pretty URLs" by default, which means they will end with a slash.
 You can modify this behavior in Hugo's configuration file.
-2. **Draft and Publish**: Newly created posts are in draft status by default (`draft: true` in the header information of the post).
+2. **Draft and Publish**: Newly created posts are in draft status by default (`draft: false` in the header information of the post).
 If you use `hugo server` to preview your site without adding the `-D` parameter, you will not see the draft.
 In order to preview draft content, you need to use `hugo server -D`.
 3. **Custom path**: If you want to define a custom path for a specific post, you can specify it using the `url` attribute in the front matter of the post.